GSA/ficam-access/pages/PACS-guide.md

 Used in conjunction with the PIV Reader to provide two-factor authentication.
 Personnel will present their PIV Card to the PIV Reader, and based on the level of security required for the facility, the system may require the PIV-cardholder to enter their Personal Identification number (PIN).
 This provides two-factor authentication to enter the facility (something you have (PIV Card) and something you know (PIN)).

+*	Fingerprint sensor

+Used with PIV Card Readers and the Pin Pad to provide 3 factor authentication.
+The fingerprint sensor can be used to access biometric data stored on the PIV Card to provide physical access to a federal facility.
+Off-Card Biometric Comparison requires a PIN to be utilized with your finger print Biometric.
+The fingerprint sensor will also require a PIN Pad to allow the PIV Card PIN to be entered.
+On Card Biometric Comparison (OCC) doesn’t require a PIN Pad but no OCC Biometric reader has been submitted to the GSA for approval.

+*	Other biometric modalities

+Iris comparison is the only other allowable biometric.
+As of today, no iris readers have been GSA approved.
+An iris scanner/reader (when approved) can be utilized to access biometric data stored on the PIV Card to provide physical access to a federal facility.

 * LCD Display

 Provide PACS visual notifications to PIV Card-holders.
 Visual notifications can include error messages; proceed or stop messages or some other type of notification to alert or direct an individual.
 Intergrated into PACS.